SAP-samples/teched2023-IN264/exercises/ex4/README.md

 <br><img src="/exercises/ex4/images/CI_SM_Deployment.png" width=80% height=80%>

 ### Check the deployment status
-11. From the navigation pane on the left side, switch to the **Monitor --> Integrations** area
+11. From the navigation pane on the left side, switch to the **Monitor --> Integrations** area.
 <br><img src="/exercises/ex4/images/CI_SM_Monitor_1.png" width=50% height=50%>

-12. In the Monitor overview, select the first tile below the **Manage Integration Content** section
+12. In the Monitor overview, select the first tile below the **Manage Integration Content** section.
 <br><img src="/exercises/ex4/images/CI_SM_Monitor_2.png" width=60% height=60%>

 13. Search for your integration flow i.e. **SAP SFSF New Hire Welcome Email with Survey Link - IN264-XXX**.
-Check and confirm that the status has turned to **Started**
+Check and confirm that the status has turned to **Started**.
     > [!IMPORTANT]
     > Replace **XXX** with the participant number that is assigned to you.
     <img src="/exercises/ex4/images/CI_SM_Monitor_Started.png" width=90% height=90%>